National Council of Women of New Zealand: Recess (1906–1918)

 By the early 1900s, the NCWNZ was dealing with disagreements between members and wider controversies about matters such as eugenics, New Zealand's involvement in the Second Boer War, whether women should be permitted to stand for Parliament, and the economic independence of married women.
 Ethel Benjamin, New Zealand's first female lawyer, also criticised the NCWNZ for passing resolutions unanimously after only superficial discussions.
-To some extent, the widely-held belief that the NCWNZ had achieved most of its goals also weakened the case for its continuation.
-It was viewed as unnecessary to further disrupt the status quo, and many of the leading activists were aging or suffering from ill-health.
+To some extent, the widely held belief that the NCWNZ had achieved most of its goals also weakened the case for its continuation.
+It was viewed as unnecessary to further disrupt the status quo, and many of the leading activists were ageing or suffering from ill-health.
 After its last convention in 1902 in Napier, the NCWNZ went into recess in 1906.

 In the absence of the NCWNZ there was no overarching women's organisation in New Zealand.
 The Woman's Christian Temperance Union focussed on prohibition rather than feminism, and newer organisations such as the Plunket movement focussed on family and maternal aspects.
 Some New Zealand feminists continued to work with the International Council of Women, and Sheppard was elected as an honorary vice-president in 1909.